quasar-gfx/QUASAR-client/README.md

 ## Build and Run Code on Headset

-You can build and run code using one of two ways:

-1. Opening this project in Android Studio and clicking the play button with the headset connected to your host machine.
+You can build and run code by opening this project in Android Studio and clicking the play button with the headset connected to your host machine.

-2. Running `./build.py --launch` in the root of this repo with the headset connected to your host machine.

 The headset can either be connected using a cable or wirelessly (see below).